Eleven-junichi2/gazodeanki/README.md

 # gazodeanki

-This application supports learning as flashcards.
+flashcard application for CLI.
-You can easily create cards that accompany the string in question (e.g. a word) with its **picture/image**.
+You can easily create cards accompanying the string (e.g. a word) with its **picture/image**.

 ## How to use